josphinejob/JS-XMLHttpRequest-seasons-circuits/README.md

 Use case:

-Given I want to know the number of Formula One races in <season>
-When I retrieve the circuit list for that season
+Given I want to know the number of Formula One races in "season", When I retrieve the circuit list for that season,
-Then there should be <numberOfCircuits> circuits in the list returned
+Then there should be "numberOfCircuits" circuits in the list returned.

 Gives output in below format: